Le Tourin — A Traditional French Garlic Soup

 There was recently a good example of this when I was reading the Wikipedia article about Gruyère cheese.
 The article mentions some of the traditional uses of Gruyère, including le tourin, a type of garlic soup from France which is served on dried bread.
 Because I had never heard of this soup before, I clicked on the link to find out more.

 The full name of this soup is Le Tourin d’Ail Doux.
-In French, ail is garlic, and the word doux can have numerous meanings.
+In French, ail is garlic, and, depending on the context, doux can have numerous meanings.
 With my experience of French as a second language, I would say that the English word mild is the best translation in this context — mild garlic soup.
 Some variations of the recipe include diced onions and grated Gruyère cheese.
 I chose not to include these additional ingredients because it seemed that to do so would make the soup too much like French onion soup.
 Although I love French onion soup, I was looking for something different, based on garlic without onion.

 For more culinary adventures to explore, don’t miss the Wikipedia-related Wikimedia Cookbook.